Wavesonics/GodotClientServer/README.md

 This will still load all of the graphical assets, so it will not be as slim in memory as it could possibly be in the two project approach.

 ## Misc
-This is shown working with a Lobby based game, but it could just as easily work with a join-in-progress type of game.
+- This is shown working with a Lobby based game, but it could just as easily work with a join-in-progress type of game.

-Also I'm not completely happy with how I split up the Network classes (BaseNetwork, ClientNetwork, ServerNetwork).
+- I'm not completely happy with how I split up the Network classes (BaseNetwork, ClientNetwork, ServerNetwork).
 So I may actualy get rid of that.
+- This is *NOT* Server authoratative.
+It could be in theory, but that would take more work.